WannesMalfait/Blender-shaders/src/mnode/sockets.md

 The data stored in a color socket is made up of three values stored together as `(r, g, b)`.
 These are the red, green, and blue values of the color.
 Here are the possibilities for implicit conversion:

 - Color -> Shader.
-The color output gets treated as an emission shader with a strength one.
+The color output gets treated as an emission shader with strength one.
 - Color -> Vector.
 The `(r, g, b)` gets sent to `(x, y, z)`.
 - Color -> Value.
 The returned value is the luminance: `0.2126729*r + 0.7151522*g + 0.0721750*b`.
 This is the same as the `Color to BW` node, and leaves grayscale values unchanged.